galya-dev/TECH-TRAINER-CERTIFICATES/README.md

 Portfolio: *coming soon*

 💡 *"Education is the passport to the future, for tomorrow belongs to those who prepare for it today."*

+Feedback

+I shared this portfolio with my classmates from the Yapay Zeka course, and I received great feedback and encouragement! 👍❤🙏
+Some of my close friends and acquaintances also said it was impressive.
+This motivates me to keep learning and building more projects.